Prathamesh-Ghatole/Prathamesh-Ghatole.github.io/memory-bank/projectbrief.md

 ## Goals
 - Maintain a **static site** (no runtime backend).
 - Keep content easy to update using **Markdown**.
-- Keep the design close to the provided Tailwind-based `base.html` template.
+- Keep the design close to the Tailwind-based Jinja template in `templates/layout.html`.
 - Support a clean deployment workflow to GitHub Pages using a dedicated `gh-pages` branch.

 ## Non-Goals (for now)